Christmas Cookie And Candy Recipes

 Candy Canes - Germany

 Candy Canes originated in Germany where according to folklore, a priest ordered these to be made by a local candy maker in order to give them to the children who visited his church and keep them quiet during the Living Crèche (tradition of Christmas Eve).
-In the early 1920's they start to be produced in Albany, Georgia by Robert McCormack.
+In the early 1920's they started to be produced in Albany, Georgia by Robert McCormack.
 His company will end up becoming the world's leading candy cane production.
 They are a candy in the shape of a cane flavored (traditionally) with peppermint.

 Melomakarona - Greece

-These cookies that are similar to gingerbread are the Traditional Greek Honey Cookies.
+These cookies that are similar to gingerbread, are the Traditional Greek Honey Cookies.
 Packed with flavors and aromas.
 Their dough is made with olive oil, honey, and semolina to make them even more crumbly.
-After being baked they're soaked in a honey syrup and topped with extra honey and chopped walnuts.
+After being baked they're soaked in honey syrup and topped with extra honey and chopped walnuts.
 Melomakarona can be found in every Greek home during Christmas since they are considered one of the best Christmas desserts.